One57: Land acquisition and financing

 Barnett acquired a small building at 161 West 57th Street in 2001, and he had obtained the air rights over 165 West 57th Street by the next year.
 The area at the time contained several brownstone townhouses, as well as a parking garage and the Park Savoy hotel.
 Barnett convinced residents of the nearby Alwyn Court and Joyce Manor, as well as members of the Nippon Club, to sell him their buildings' air rights.
 Even though Barnett was able to acquire the garage and townhouses, he did not buy the Park Savoy because the building's owners asked $80 million, almost eight times what Barnett was willing to pay.
+Barnett had hired de Portzamparc by 2005, asking the architect to prepare preliminary designs for a skyscraper on 57th Street, though the location of this building was not yet finalized.

-Additionally, by 2006, Barnett had amassed two assemblages of land to the east and west of the Calvary Baptist Church, whose officials had not responded to several inquiries from Barnett or his staff.
+By 2006, Barnett had amassed two assemblages of land to the east and west of the Calvary Baptist Church, whose officials had not responded to several inquiries from Barnett or his staff.
 Due to restrictions regarding air rights transfers in New York City, (Note: In New York City, unless there is a zoning subdistrict across which air rights could be distributed, air rights could typically only be transferred to adjacent sites.)
 Barnett usually would not have been able to erect a large building on either site without acquiring the church itself.
-In 2006, Calvary agreed to sell 45000 ft2 of its air rights to Barnett for $28.6 million, thereby allowing Barnett to consolidate the air rights from both plots of land that he owned.
+That year, Calvary agreed to sell 45000 ft2 of its air rights to Barnett for $28.6 million, thereby allowing Barnett to consolidate the air rights from both plots of land that he owned.
 Around 2007, Barnett was introduced to Khadem al-Qubaisi, head of Emirati investment funds Aabar Investments and Tasameem Real Estate Company.
-Al-Qubaisi eventually agreed to fund the project, (Note: According to The New York Times, the initial funding came from Tasameem, while Aabar contributed additional funding later.
-The Wall Street Journal reports that by early 2009, Barnett had received another $250 million from al-Qubaisi; this funding probably came from Aabar.) and the structures at 151 through 161 West 57th Street were being demolished by May 2007, when Barnett announced that a residential and hotel building with at least 50 stories would be built on the site.
+Al-Qubaisi eventually agreed to fund the project.
+(Note: According to The New York Times, the initial funding came from Tasameem, while Aabar contributed additional funding later.
+The Wall Street Journal reports that by early 2009, Barnett had received another $250 million from al-Qubaisi; this funding probably came from Aabar.)

+The structures at 151 through 161 West 57th Street were being demolished by May 2007, when Barnett announced that a residential and hotel building with at least 50 stories would be built on the site.
 By then, he was contemplating a structure of up to 90 stories overlooking Central Park.
 Demolition was completed that November.
 No further progress had been made by the following August when the New York Post reported that Extell had not yet filed plans with the New York City Department of Buildings.
 Although al-Qubaisi had pledged at least $400 million toward the project, this was not yet enough for Barnett to get a construction loan, especially amid the 2008 financial crisis.
 Aabar and Tasameem eventually raised their combined investment to $650 million, while Extell put up $50 million.
 Despite the precarious global financial situation, al-Qubaisi told Barnett that "There will be buyers".